2024 Guide to Restaurant Music Licenses

 Let’s use BMI as an example.
 The company charges at least $378 per year — or about $31 per month.
 With that fee, you gain access to the songs protected by BMI’s license.
 You’d need to work with other PROs for full protection.
 If you work with two more, and they both charge about $30 monthly, you could pay $90 per month for licensed music.

-Business music solutions like Pandora CloudCover charge $18.95 to $30 monthly for an entire catalog of music, complete with playlists, dayparting schedules, and custom audio advertisements.
+Business music solutions like Pandora CloudCover charge as low as $17.95 (when prepaid annually) to $29.95 monthly for an entire catalog of music, complete with playlists, dayparting schedules, and custom audio advertisements.

 License Requirements for Large vs. Small Restaurants